Part ofWhat Is Claude Code? The Complete Guide

 Claude Code fits when many things must move at once.
 Cross-cutting refactors, test-suite buildouts, dependency migrations, CI automation — tasks you'd delegate to a capable colleague if you had one.
 Its model advantage compounds here: the same Sonnet-vs-Opus choice applies inside Claude Code, and you can switch mid-session.

-The both-tools workflow is increasingly the pro setup: Claude Code executes the delegated task in the terminal; Cursor is where you read, verify, and polish the diff it produced.
+The both-tools workflow is increasingly the pro setup, and it is where the Cursor vs Claude Code framing breaks down entirely: Claude Code executes the delegated task in the terminal; Cursor is where you read, verify, and polish the diff it produced.
 They're not mutually exclusive — they're two ends of the same pipeline.

 One more distinction worth knowing: Anthropic now points non-developers to Claude Cowork, which runs Claude Code's agentic engine on documents and spreadsheets instead of codebases.
 If your "coding" need is really office automation, that's the tool to evaluate first.
 And if you're weighing the whole Claude ecosystem against OpenAI's, our Claude vs ChatGPT comparison covers the assistant-level trade-offs.